Series · Terraform Agents · Chapter 1

 We will build exactly this module in article 3 and reuse it in every subsequent article.

-Terraform vs Pulumi vs Crossplane vs ROS
+Terraform vs Pulumi vs Crossplane vs ROS#

-Before you commit, a quick look at the alternatives.
+Granting the case for IaC, why Terraform specifically?
+A quick look at the alternatives.
 None are wrong; pick on team fit, not religion:

 IaC tools compared